thedges/PSWheel/README.md

 # Configuration

-The wheel is controlled by creating a PSWheelTemplate record and then configuring PSWheelItemDef child records.
-The PSWheelTemplate record primary creates a "template name" so that you can reference that configuration when you configure the wheel component on a record page.
+The wheel is controlled by creating a __PSWheelTemplate__ record and then configuring __PSWheelItemDef__ child records.
+The PSWheelTemplate record primarily defines a "template name" so that you can reference that configuration when you configure the wheel component on a record page.

 ## PSWheelTemplate
 Here are the configuration options for PSWheelTemplate: